DKMS-LSL/typeloader/user_manual/submission_ipd.md

 Clicking ``Proceed`` will take you to the next step.

-##  (2) Upload additional files
+##  (2) Upload pretypings file

-Here, you will have to upload the additional files needed for IPD:
+Here, you will have to upload additional data needed for IPD:
 ![IPDSubmission](images/ipd_submission2.png)

-###  ENA reply file
+**Note:** before TypeLoader version 2.14, you had to upload an ENA reply file at this point.
-You will find this file attached to the email you received from ENA once your ENA submission was accepted.
-(It has no file extension.)

-TypeLoader needs it to find the ENA accession number of each allele, which is required for IPD submission.

-Save this file to anywhere on your computer and click ``upload email attachment from ENA reply`` to choose and upload it to TypeLoader.
+These files are no longer sent by ENA.
+Instead, TypeLoader now receives the ENA accession numbers directly from ENA's server at this point.

 ###  Pretyping file
 For each target allele, IPD requires the genotyping results for all other loci known for this sample.
 See [=> Pretypings file](pretypings.csv) for detailed documentation of how to create this file.

 Once you have your pretypings file, click ``Choose file with pretypings for each sample`` to choose and upload this file to TypeLoader.

+Then click the green ``Proceed`` button.

 ##  (3) Choose alleles to submit
 ![IPDSubmission](images/ipd_submission3.png)

 On the left, you can find information about the project you have selected and how many of how many overall alleles you have currently selected for submission.

-Of the right, you find a list of all alleles of the project **that were contained in the ENA file you uploaded** with their respective allel status values [=> color-coded](colors_icons.md).
+Of the right, you find a list of all alleles of the project **that have ENA accession numbers and pretypings** with their respective allel status values [=> color-coded](colors_icons.md).

 All alleles that have the allele status ``ENA submitted`` or ``ENA accepted`` are automatically pre-selected.